-- 2. Hygiene, Mental and Physical......4 hours, first year
+1. English, Oral and Written 2.
+Hygiene, Mental and Physical4 hours, first year 3.
+Introduction to the Social Sciences hours, first year 4.
+Introduction to the Natural Sciences hours, first or second year 5.
+Introduction to the Humanities 6 hours, first or second year ‡6 .
+Mathematics, Accounting, or Foreign Lan- guage 7.
+Military Science and Tactics (for men) 6 hours (One from 4 and 5, and one from 6 must be taken the first year) 8.
+Physical Education

-- ‡6.
-Mathematics, Accounting, or Foreign Lan- -6 or 8 hours, first or second year guage 7.
-Military Science and Tactics (for men)......6 hours - (One from 4 and 5, and one from 6 must be taken the first year) 8.
-Physical Education2 hours, first year
+^{}The Introduction to the Natural Sciences may be waived in whole or in part at the discretion of the proper academic officers in the case of certain science majors.

-The Introduction to the Natural Sciences may be waived in whole or in part at the discretion of the proper academic officers in the case of certain science majors.
 Not required in Elementary Education Curriculum.